b-studios/doc.js/CUSTOMIZE.md

      * @requires console.log for printing the message to the console */

-So we have to change the tokenhandler to `:named` because our tokenline, now consists of a `name` and the description-`content`.
+So we have to change the tokenhandler to `:named` because our tokenline now consists of a `name` and the description-`content`.

     register :requires, :area => :sidebar, :handler => :named

-The template, which renders the token now can access the `name` and the `content` of the token seperatly and display them somehow like:
+The template, which renders the token now can access the `name` and the `content` of the token seperatly and displays them somehow like:

     <h4>console.log</h4>
     <p>for printing the message to the console</p>